Sleep Still Matters

 • Wind down prior to bed

-• Set aside worry time and write things down if youre mind starts racing once you get into bed
+• Set aside worry time and write things down if your mind starts racing once you get into bed

-• Get out if tossing / turning so don’t begin to develop negative association with being in bed
+• Get out of bed if you are tossing/turning so don’t begin to develop a negative association with being in bed

 • Don’t clock watch!
 It only makes things worse.
-Try and imagine it’s whatever time you want it to be.
+Try to imagine it’s whatever time you want it to be.

 Have a good physical routine.

-• Avoiding screens too close to bed – allow the brain to switch off and wind down
+• Avoiding screens too close to bedtime– allow the brain to switch off and wind down.

-• Avoid stimulants – caffeine, nicotine etc. 5 – 8 hours before bed to keep cortisol levels low
+• Avoid stimulants – caffeine, nicotine etc. five-eight hours before bed to keep cortisol levels low.

 • Avoid exercise too close to bed – endorphins can keep us awake!

-• Avoid alcohol – 2 hours before bed – shallows the quality of our sleep.
+• Avoid alcohol – two hours before bedtime as it shallows the quality of our sleep.

-• Avoid food too close to bed – sleep is a time for recover and repair – not too digest large meals!
+• Avoid food too close to bedtime – sleep is a time to recover and repair – not to digest large meals!

 Why sleep matters for your future